FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Promote to Queen automatically=Choose if you want the pawn to promote to a queen automatically when you reach the other side of the board. (http://lichess.org/account/preferences)

 Claim draw on %sthreefold repetition%s automatically=IMPORTANT: These two %s should be put around the words that you translate "threefold repetition" into.
 This links to Wikipedia in English for a description of the meaning.
-The two %s can be left out if users of your language generally can't read English.
+The two %s can be left out if users of your language generally cannot read English.
 On the preferences page (http://lichess.org/account/preferences) you can choose if you want to be able to automatically claim a draw when threefold repetition occurs.

 Privacy=One of the subheadings on your account preferences page (http://lichess.org/account/preferences).
 In this section you can choose between different options regarding your privacy.